 Substance Use Overdose Prevention & Arts Engagement Specialist, Skye's the Limit Foundation

 Skye’s the Limit’s provides an after school program filled with trauma-responsive art activities that help prevent substance use overdose.

-Kara Jean Brei, MC, NCC, CPSS, founder of Asylum Advocates.
+Kara Jean Brei, MC, NCC, CPSS, founder of ALT Mental Health

 Kara Jean has an undergraduate degree in Interdisciplinary and Performance Art, as well as a Master’s Degree in Counseling Psychology from Northern Arizona University.
 Kara Jean provides mental health education at Asylum Advocates that specializes in developmental trauma, substance, misuse, and relationships.
 She brings this knowledge with her into the Skye’s the Limit after school program.
 Some of the activities that will be engaged during this after school program include painting, puppet making, multi-media arts, collage, sculpture, mindful music, and psychodrama.
 Students engaged in this program will learn that art is a modality that leads to mindfulness, improved self-concept, and heightened self-esteem.
 Emphasis on connection, culture, and relationship will create bonds that enhance trauma-resilience and reduce the likelihood of substance use disorder and substance-related overdose deaths.